VivaMab and ADC Therapeutics Announce Antibody Licensing Deal

 News Jun 25, 2013

-VivaMab and ADC Therapeutics Sarl have announced a licensing deal for a novel antibody against an undisclosed hematological cancer target.
+VivaMab, a therapeutic development division of BioAtla LLC, and ADC Therapeutics Sarl, a portfolio company of Auven Therapeutics and the oncology drug development company specializing in proprietary antibody drug conjugates ('ADCs'), today announced a licensing deal for a novel antibody against an undisclosed hematological cancer target.

 Dr. William Boyle, President of VivaMab said: “The BioAtla platform has generated a superior internalizing antibody to the target of interest, allowing us to generate and develop an ADC drug candidate for hematologic cancers.
 The combination of a uniquely potent BioAtla antibody with a potent drug conjugate, or warhead, is likely to enhance therapeutic outcomes in its target indication.”